 How Video Game Addiction Affects the Human Body

-While video games have been around for more than 60 years, they have become massively popular since the 1990s and the 2000s.
-As more people play, it’s possible to observe the increasingly adverse effects that video gaming can have on the human body.
+While video games have been around for more than 60 years, they have become massively popular since the 1990s and 2000s.
+As more people play, it is possible to observe the increasingly adverse effects that video gaming can have on the human body.
 Excessive gaming can, in some instances, become an addiction similar to other behavioural disorders associated with gambling, eating disorders, pathological working and media use.
 Over time, it affects a person’s health, behaviour and life, and can cause permanent changes to the body.

 What Is Video Game Addiction?
 How Much Gaming Is Too Much?